DataDog/integrations-extras/signl4/README.md

 If you create a new incident, your SIGNL4 team receives an alert.
 If you acknowledge or close the alert in the SIGNL4 app, the incident status is be set to Stable or Resolved.

-Also, if you set the incident status to Resolved in Datadog, this will close the alert in SIGNL4.
+Also, if you set the incident status to Resolved in Datadog, this closes the alert in SIGNL4.

 ### Status updates for Datadog incidents